How to Prep and Cook Fresh Artichokes Perfectly Every Time

 Now, this is the most time-consuming part of cooking artichokes, but don’t let that deter you.
 The steps below will teach you how to clean an artichoke like a pro:

-- Rinse artichokes under running cold water and then pat them dry.
+- Remove a few rows of your artichoke's outer leaves, which are inedible.
+Then rinse the artichokes under running cold water and then pat them dry.
 Remove any stray leaves from the stem, if needed.

 - With either a knife or a kitchen shears, carefully cut the sharp tips from the leaves, and then cut about an inch off the top of the artichoke.